chenchih/5G_automationLinux/log_graph/Readme.md

 	- add write to text better format
 	- write text to excel file
 	- let user enter their elog filename and save result name
+- 20221118: update parsefile2.py UL and DL search string different, fix this problem
+	- check string is UL or DL and assign bler1 and bler2 with correct string

 ## Step Manual Test